magento/devdocs/src/live-search/search-admin-service.md

 ee_only: True
 ---

 The Search Admin Service provides clients, such as the Magento Search Admin UI, the ability to perform copy, read, update, and delete (CRUD) operations for search configurations.
-Because it is queried on every search request, it provides search configuration information in a very low latency manner.
-See the high-level [Architectural Overview]({{ page.baseurl }}/live-search/overview.html) for how the Search Admin Service interacts with Magento Commerce.
+Because it is queried on every search request, the service provides search configuration information in a very low latency manner.
+See the [Architectural Overview]({{ page.baseurl }}/live-search/overview.html) for how the Search Admin Service interacts with Magento Commerce.

 ## Access patterns